 Is cloud computing getting “Edged” out?
 Edge computing is becoming a viable reality since the cost of IoT hardware and sensors is dropping and devices continue to get smarter (and smaller).
 With new connectivity technologies such as 5G on their way, edge architectures will lay the foundation for a faster, more efficient Internet of Things.

 Modern technology can help free yourself from data sampling.
 Current computing power has made scalability vastly and available and machine learning algorithms have made the discovery of data quality issues automated and easy.
 Move on from the old ways of data sampling and learn how to enter the new world of big, smart data.

 Many developers prefer to work remotely from the comfort of their own home.
 However there may be a benefit to working in an office with other employees.
 Science says that high performers at the office are more effective when seated next to other high performers.
 Take caution: When high performers are paired up with weaker individuals, their work plummets.

 Women are underrepresented in the tech sector —myth or reality?
-In addition to the Women in Tech survey, we also launched a diversity series aimed at bringing the most inspirational and powerful women in the tech scene to your attention.
-Today, we’d like you to meet Lynn Langit, independent cloud architect and developer.
+Two years ago, we launched a diversity series aimed at bringing the most inspirational and powerful women in the tech scene to your attention.
+Today, we’d like you to meet Hanna Stacey, Business Manager at Rackspace EMEA.